 Field education is an integral part of the curriculum and a core requirement for the SDSU Gerontology Undergraduate Program.
 The Undergraduate Field/Practicum learning experiences consist of two courses, three units each (GERO 400A and GERO 400B), scheduled over two semesters.
-GERO 400A is a required class.
-Students may take GERO 400B as an elective or may choose a different elective.
+GERO 400A is a required course, which consists of a field practicum where students complete 200 hours of internship.
+Students may take GERO 400B as an elective or may choose a different elective but GERO 400B is not required to take.
 The practicum placements are in different agencies with different site supervisors, each of which must be eligible and meet the School approved gerontology criteria, curriculum, and standards.
 During both courses, gerontology students conduct their internships under the professional supervision of qualified site supervisors.